 By the same token, a credit card is also a good rebuilding tool.
 Because of the post-filing waiting period, most former debtors receive many credit card offers, since moneylenders know they cannot declare bankruptcy again for several years.
 As a rule of thumb, about 120 days or so is all it takes to convince creditors that the debtors really have turned over new leaves and are now much better credit risks than they were before.

 Bankruptcy is the best way to rebuild a financial life.
-For a free consultation with an experienced bankruptcy attorney in Chicago, contact the Bentz Holguin Law Firm, LLC.
+For a free consultation with an experienced bankruptcy lawyer in Chicago, contact the Bentz Holguin Law Firm, LLC.
 After hours appointments are available.